All Creatures

 ‘Spirits of the Freeze-Sea’

 Spirits of the Freeze-Sea is the story of the dreadful consequences for Izzy and her sister Shalla when Izzy forgets she mustn’t close her eyes to the ice spirits.
 Told in three parts, Spirits of the Freeze-Sea brings together All the Birthdays*, Dancing to the Wild Ice**, and the new Shalla’s First Ice Shatter.
-Available for eReader download from Cut A Long Story, price 99p. *First seen on Readwave **First seen in Lancaster university DLMA 2013 showcase as Dance to the Wild Ice.
-Continue reading ‘Spirits of the Freeze-Sea’
+Available for eReader download from Cut A Long Story, price 99p.
+Full story below.
+Spirits of the Freeze-Sea *All the Birthdays When it’s our birthday, when the ice breaks and the spirits burst through, you have to dodge out of the way and cover your head so they … Continue reading ‘Spirits of the Freeze-Sea’

 Rate this: